jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

      _Launching the app in Cordova Simulate_

-	In a couple of seconds, Google Chrome will open with the running app displayed in the content area.
+1. Wait a few seconds for Google Chrome to open and show the running app.

+	> If you are warned that "Windows Firewall has blocked some features of this app," click **Allow access** to allow the simulator running in Chrome to get through the firewall.

     ![App running in Cordova Simulate](Images/basic-debug-cordovasimulate.png)